MemoryZy/Json-Assistant/DESCRIPTION.md

-**JSON Tool Plugin based on IntelliJ IDEs.It makes JSON processing a breeze! 🚀**
+**JSON Tool Plugin based on IntelliJ IDEs.It makes JSON processing a breeze!**

 <br/>